-How We Can Eat Our Landscapes
+How We Can Eat Our Landscapes?

-What should a community do with its unused land?
-Plant food, of course.
-With energy and humor, Pam Warhurst tells at the TEDSalon the story of how she and a growing team of volunteers came together to turn plots of unused land into communal vegetable gardens, and to change the narrative of food in their community.
+Pam Warhurst, cofounder Incredible Edible, tells at the TEDSalon the story of how she and a growing team of volunteers came together to turn plots of unused land into communal vegetable gardens, and to change the narrative of food in their community.

 This new era of self-reliance and sustainability needs your help to keep it growing by sharing with friends, family, neighbors and associates!